marsbroshok/mlops-labs/workshops/kfp-caip-covertype/README.md

 # Orchestrating AI Platform with Kubeflow Pipelines

 ## Lab environment setup
-To set up the lab environment refer to instructions in (/environment-setup)
+To set up the lab environment refer to instructions in [Environment Setup](/environment-setup)